cloudfoundry-attic/lattice-release/docs/index.html.md

 The Router and Loggregator components of Lattice have been in production with Cloud Foundry for over a year and we consider them production-ready.

 The deployment strategy employed by Lattice emphasizes convenience and simplicity.
 When deployed with Terraform none of the Lattice VMs are monitored - should a VM fail it will not be recreated.
 Moreover, Lattice minimizes overhead by running single instances of several components.
 These constitute single-points of failure and should not be relied upon in a production setting.
 If you'd like to set up a productionized deployment of Lattice we recommend deploying CF + Diego with BOSH.
 Instructions for this are available on the [Diego-Release GitHub repository](https://github.com/cloudfoundry-incubator/diego-release).

+## How secure is Lattice?

+Security is not Lattice's primary concern.
+Lattice is intended to provide a cluster root experience with minimal barriers to entry.
+Multi-tenant workloads are not in scope.
+Additionally, no effort is made to prevent containers from communicating with other components within a Lattice cluster.
+Also, no effort is made to protect log streams behind an authentication layer - they are, effectively, publicly accessible.

+If you would like to explore a secure deployment of Lattice we recommend BOSH deploying CF + Diego.
+Instructions for this are available on the [Diego-Release GitHub repository](https://github.com/cloudfoundry-incubator/diego-release).

 ## What Operating Systems are supported?